Shiitake: benefits, dosage, contraindications

 POLYSACCHARIDE FROM LENTINUS EDODES FOR INTEGRATIVE CANCER TREATMENT: IMMUNOMODULATORY EFFECTS ON LYMPHOCYTE POPULATION

-Lentinan has demonstrated antitumor activity and increased survival time in patients with inoperable gastric cancer and in women with recurrent breast cancer after surgical treatment.
+It has been shown that lentinan has antitumor activity and increases the survival time of women with inoperable gastric cancer and of women with recurrent breast cancer after surgical treatment. nn

 Posologie